StuartCox3107/street-art-at-home/README.md

 ### Code

-- **HTML:** All tested with [W3S HTML Validation Service](https://validator.w3.org/), checked by rendering each page in the browser and right clicking and viewing ```Page source``` to ensure code being rendered excludes the templating language

 - **CSS:** style.css tested with [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator), no errors found

 - **Javascript:** all JS tested with [JSLint](https://jslint.com/), no errors found